Morecambe and Wise: Catchphrases and visual gags

 Their treatment of their guest stars was terrible for effect.
 Eric and sometimes Ernie would often call an invited guest by the wrong name.
 So André Previn was "Andrew Preview", Ian Carmichael was Hoagy Carmichael, Elton John was Elephant John, Vanessa Redgrave was "Vanilla Redgrave" and when The Beatles appeared, Ringo Starr was "Bongo".
 Alternatively, one or both would seem not to recognise the famous guest artist at all.
 The pair would frequently make fun of their old friend, the singer and entertainer Des O'Connor in various disparaging ways.
 A rhyming example was: "If you want me to be a goner, get me an LP by Des O'Connor".
 Another typical example was "There's only one thing wrong with Des O'Connor records.
 The hole in the middle isn't big enough".
 O'Connor actually appeared in the 1975 Christmas special and eavesdropped on these insults before Eric and Ernie noticed him.
 In reality some of these put-downs were suggested by Des himself.

 Many of their catch phrases entered the language.
 Particularly when they were at their peak, people could be heard using them for humorous effect.
 The question: "What do you think of it so far?", said by Eric, who would use a prop—such as a statue or stuffed toy—to answer: "Rubbish!", was frequently heard.
-Morecambe said later that whenever Luton Town were playing away and he happened to be in the director's box, if Luton were behind at half-time the home fans would shout, "What do you think of it so far?".
+Morecambe said later that whenever Luton Town were playing away and he happened to be in the director's box, if Luton were behind at half-time the home fans would shout, "What do you think of it so far?"
 Other examples were: "There's no answer to that!", which was said by Eric after anything which could be construed as innuendo.
 He would also say "Pardon?" for a similar effect.

-Schoolboys could be seen holding an open hand underneath a friend's chin while saying, "Get out of that!".
+Schoolboys could be seen holding an open hand underneath a friend's chin while saying, "Get out of that without moving!"
 When Eric did this to Ernie, it was meant to be a karate move that incapacitated the victim.
-It was often followed by "You can't, can you?".
+It was often followed by "You can't, can you?"
 Also common was, "They can't touch you for it" (i.e., it is not illegal); a comment following a slightly obscure word, turning it into a double entendre.
 In addition, Eric would say "Be honest" directly to the audience if they had carried out what he thought was a particularly successful routine.
 If Ernie received a little applause for something, Eric would say "I see your fan's in", and whenever the doorbell rang in their shared flat, Eric would say to Ernie, "How do you do that?"